AMES Type 80: Removal from service

 Changing priorities, development problems, and budget constraints all led to the deployment of Linesman/Mediator being greatly stretched out over more than a decade.
 Through this period the Type 80s and ROTOR control centres remained the primarily air-defence network in the UK.
 It was not until the late 1960s that Linesman's AMES Type 84 and AMES Type 85 radars began to replace the Type 80s, with most of the handover being declared complete in 1968.

 The Killard Point installation in Northern Ireland was supposed to be replaced by the first production Type 84, which had originally been installed at RAF Bawdsey.
 Bawdsey planned to stand down as part of the move to Linesman, and its duties would be taken over by RAF Neatishead.
 However, a fire in the R3 bunker at Neatishead delayed these plans, and it was not until 1970 that the Type 84 could be moved.
 By that time the plans had changed slightly, and the Type 84 was instead installed at nearby RAF Bishops Court, and the Type 80 at Killard Point was left operational and remotely operated from Bishops Court.
 The civilian air traffic control services paid for the installation of a digitizer ("plot and code extractor") to feed information from Bishops Court's displays into the overall ATC network.

 Similar fates befell the Type 80's at Saxa Vord in the Shetland Islands and RAF Buchan north of Aberdeen.
 Saxa Vord was retained purely as an early warning source; even if they were jammed to deny tracking information, that would still provide a clear warning of an approaching raid to the main air-defence network far to the south.
-Saxa Vord was part of the long-term Linesman plans, but ultimately became part of the NADGE network, and financial control passed to NATO while still manned by the RAF.
+Saxa Vord was part of the long-term Linesman plans, but ultimately became part of the NADGE network, and financial control passed to NATO while still staffed by the RAF.
 It was damaged by the wind on several occasions after 1956; on 27 January 1961, the entire antenna was blown off its mounts and had to be replaced.
 As it was handed to NADGE, a radome was constructed to protect it from the wind, but the radome was also damaged on occasion.

 Buchan was not part of Linesman, and was originally planned to be shut down when Linesman came online.
 However, as was the case for Killard Point, by the 1960s Buchan was providing valuable air traffic information.
 In October 1969, it was decided to keep the location operational, proposing to replace the Type 80 with an AMES Type 88/89, a tactical control radar developed for the English Electric Thunderbird missiles, which would be available in 1971 as the UK drew down its presence in the Middle East.
 Like Killard Point, the Type 80 was not immediately replaced, and instead operated side by side by newer systems.
 It was ultimately the last Type 80 to stand down, running long after the others until 1993.
 Its closing ceremony was attended by some of the original Decca production engineers.